collaborativebioinformatics/LenskAI/README.md

 ![experiment3](Experiment3.png)

-Additionally the original paper focused on a single lung cancer dataset.
+Additionally the original geneDRAGNN paper focused on a single lung cancer dataset.
 We will be using an additional brain cancer dataset from DisGenet to broaden the value of the experimental trials.
+This workflow can be applied to other cancer datasets available on the National Cancer Institute's Genomic Data Commons.

 # Contributors